stellarator22/e-field-computation/README.md

 --------------------------------------------------

--α (Alpha): Adjust the angle α (in degrees) to rotate the cross-sectional plane.
+- α (Alpha): Adjust the angle α (in degrees) to rotate the cross-sectional plane.

--β (Beta): Adjust the angle β (in degrees) to tilt the cross-sectional plane.
+- β (Beta): Adjust the angle β (in degrees) to tilt the cross-sectional plane.

--Height: Adjust the height (in cm) of the cross-sectional plane.
+- Height: Adjust the height (in cm) of the cross-sectional plane.

--Scale Coefficient: Adjust the gamma coefficient for scaling the electric field visualization.
+- Scale Coefficient: Adjust the gamma coefficient for scaling the electric field visualization.

--Field Line Density: Adjust the density of the electric field lines on the 2D plot.
+- Field Line Density: Adjust the density of the electric field lines on the 2D plot.

--Gaussian Blur: Adjust the amount of Gaussian blur applied to the electric field visualization.
+- Gaussian Blur: Adjust the amount of Gaussian blur applied to the electric field visualization.

 --------------------------------------------------